Graduate Certificate in Leadership for Organizational Change

-- 15 credit hours of approved coursework with at least 6 credit hours at the 600-level or above with grades of C or better.
+- 15 credit hours of approved coursework with at least 6 credit hours at or above 600-level with grades of C or better.
 Grades of C- or D in certificate program courses are not accepted toward the fulfillment of certificate requirements, although these grades will be included in the calculation of the GPA.
-Students must have at least a 3.0 GPA in certificate courses in order to be awarded a certificate.
+Students must have a minimum 3.00 cumulative GPA in certificate courses in order to be awarded a certificate.
 Students in certificate programs must take a minimum of 6 credit hours during each 12-month period and complete the certificate in four years.
 International students must enroll in 9 credit hours each semester (except for summer).
-At the discretion of the department, a maximum of 3 credit hours earned at an accredited college or university may be applied toward the certificate as transfer credit.
+At the discretion of the department, a maximum of 3 credit hours earned at an accredited college or university may be applied toward the certificate as transfer credit

 Required (6 credit hours)